HireAbo/awesome-interview-questions-5000-jobs/Art and Design/Interior Design/Space Planner.md

 Welcome to the Space Planner Interview Preparation !
 This resource is designed to help you ace your Space Planner interviews with confidence.

+A Space Planner is a professional who specializes in the field of interior design, specifically focusing on the optimal utilization of space in various environments.
+They possess a deep understanding of spatial planning principles and possess the ability to transform a space into a functional and aesthetically pleasing environment.
+Space Planners work closely with clients to identify their needs, preferences, and budget constraints to create innovative and efficient designs.
+They are skilled in creating detailed floor plans, selecting appropriate furniture and fixtures, and coordinating with contractors and suppliers to ensure seamless execution of the design.
+A Space Planner's expertise lies in their ability to balance practicality, aesthetics, and functionality to create harmonious and personalized spaces.

 ## 🚀 Overview

 Whether you're a seasoned Space Planner or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Space Planner interviews to help you prepare and succeed.